 Appointments are available for existing patients in-office (only animals allowed inside) and via phone or Zoom.

 We can see your dog or cat for their annual or semi-annual wellness exam, holistic consultations, integrative treatments, routine procedures, blood work, and/or vaccinations.

 We are currently practicing curbside check-in for all office appointments.
 At your appointment, our vet assistant will meet you in the parking lot and escort your furry friend into the clinic.
-You will stay in your car.
+You will stay in your car and in the parking lot during the appointment.
 You can read more about our curbside check-in policies below.

 When you schedule a Zoom appointment, we will email you a link to enter the virtual meeting room.
 Before your appointment time, you will need to click on the link and follow the prompts to download Zoom and set up your device for the call.
 You will need a camera and a microphone on your device to use the app.